prestsoftware/prest/docs/src/privacy/index.rst

 The standard Internet log data are stored in the servers of Google Analytics.
-The additional data that include your IP addresses are stored in a text file on the servers of this website's webhost (currently www.webhosting.uk.com and cpanel.net).
+The additional data that include your IP addresses are stored in a text file on the servers of this website's host (currently www.webhosting.uk.com and cpanel.net).
 All data will be deleted automatically after a period of four years.